-The sales charge waivers, discounts and/or breakpoints available through certain Financial Intermediaries may differ from those available for purchases made directly from the Distributor or certain other intermediaries.
-Please contact your Financial Intermediary for more information regarding applicable sales charge waivers and discounts available to you and the relevant terms and conditions.
+The sales charge waivers, discounts and/or breakpoints available through certain financial intermediaries are set forth in Appendix A to this prospectus ("Additional Information about Sales Charge Waivers and Discounts"), which may differ from those available for purchases made directly from the Distributor or certain other intermediaries.
+Please contact your financial intermediary for more information regarding applicable sales charge waivers and discounts available to you and the relevant terms and conditions.